Distribution of primes of split reductions for abelian surfaces: Introduction

-In the last section, we discuss the split reductions for absolutely simple abelian surfaces of type II and IV according to Albert's classification and consider the split reductions from a computational perspective.
+In the last section, we expand on the split reductions for absolutely simple abelian surfaces of type II and IV according to Albert's classification and discuss the split reduction problem from a computational perspective.